kolov/sbt-pantarhei/README.md

 Under development, functionality is very basic but usable.
 Include the plugin:

-    addSbtPlugin("com.akolov" % "sbt-pantarhei" % "0.0.2")
+    addSbtPlugin("com.akolov" % "sbt-pantarhei" % "0.0.3")

-then run `sbt makeReleaseNotes`.
+then run `sbt printNotesAfterLatest`.
 The output is im markdown, ready to be copy/pasted as github release notes:

 ```
 [#2](https://github.com/kolov/sbt-pantarhei/pull/2)